ITNikolov/ArkRealDealScrapper/README.md

 ## 💸 Does It Actually Work?

 Yes.
-Here's proof from my backpack.tf seller dashboard:
+Here's proof from my mannco.store(site where you sell virtual items for real cash) seller dashboard:

 | Period   | Revenue    |
 |----------|------------|